-Microplastics (microscopic plastic) are plastic particles smaller than 5 mm in size that can be found in a variety of places.
-Microplastics are found in 93% of bottled water tested in global study.
-The image of bottle water as clean and pure is being challenged by a global investigation that found the water tested is often contaminated with tiny particles of plastic.
+Microplastics (microscopic plastic) are plastic particles smaller than 5 mm in size that can be found in various places.
+Microplastics are found in 93% of bottled water tested in the global study.
+The image of bottled water as clean and pure is being challenged by a global investigation that found the water tested is often contaminated with tiny plastic particles.

 While microplastics may physically harm organisms, there’s also concern that they could leach chemicals such as plasticizers, UV stabilizers, flame retardants, and colorants.
-In addition to what’s in them, microplastics have also been found to attract pesticides and other toxic chemicals in water.
+In addition to what’s in them, microplastics have also been found to attract pesticides and other toxic chemicals into the water.

 The Black Berkey filters (purification elements) can reduce viruses down to the nanometer scale, in the tested range of 24-26 nanometers; 24-26 nanometers is .024 to .026 microns…in other words, much smaller than the plastic particles being found in water.

 The fact that Black Berkey filters (purification elements) have been tested to remove viruses to the nanometer range suggests that contaminants much larger in size, such as plastic fibers, should also be removed.
 Nonetheless, since actual testing of plastic fibers has not yet been conducted, NMCL(New Millennium Concepts, Ltd) can’t officially make that claim.